Firefighters demonstrate how to properly use a yellow fire hydrant with hoses.

 What Happens When You Mix Water and Sharks?

 It’s not every day you see a marriage of seemingly unrelated concepts like a fire hose and a shark tank.
-How about if one day you are: a budding inventor, armed with blueprints and boundless optimism, stands before a panel of experts.
-They’re pitching something that, to an outsider, sounds like the setup of a bad euphemism: “So, a fireman and an aquarium owner walk into a bar…”
+Picture this: a budding inventor, armed with blueprints and boundless optimism, stands before a panel of experts.
+They’re pitching something that, to an outsider, sounds like the setup of a bad joke: “So, a fireman and an aquarium owner walk into a bar…”

 How Did We End Up Here?
 The Path of Peculiar Inventions